xpdota/guide-scratch/general/HealProg.md

 If you find yourself needing to use GCD heals which are MP-efficient but not GCD-efficient (such as Cure I, Prognosis, or Physick), you should re-evaluate your heal plan and piety level.

+### Mana Potions

+It is okay to hold pots for MP potions such as Super-Ethers.

 ## Optimize As You Go

 When you see a new mechanic, start out by healing it in a very safe manner.
 Start cutting heals out once you're